dbredvick/developer-spin/src/pages/posts/2019-11-25-on-turning-off-notifications.md

 Recently, at 25 years old, I realized I'm super annoying to other people when I do this.
 I guess I thought everyone else was interested in what I was thinking? (stupid, I know)

-My fiancée helped me realize others can't focus while I'm ruminating over details of a project or planning out what my next week is going to look like.
+My loving fiancée helped me realize others can't focus while I'm ruminating over details of a project or planning out what my next week is going to look like, all audibly.

 ### This should have been obvious, right?